 Needless to say, the notion that Austin was defending the idea of inciting trans panic because it would be “interesting” didn’t go over terribly well.
 You should read Kate Forbes’ explanation of why this is emblematic of the problem with science (rather than Science Magazine alone) at this Shakesville post.
 You could also read what Andrew David Thaler and Emily Finke had to say at Southern Fried Science or Mad Art Lab, respectively.

 Rather than repeat their excellent points, what I want to focus on is the apology from Science Magazine’s Editor-in-Chief, Marcia McNutt.
-Or, really, her classic nonpology.3 I’ll be using my primer on apologies as reference for how to apologize, since once again, we apparently need to go over this every couple of months.
+Or, really, her classic nonpology.

 The letter begins: